ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-asedeno-masque-connect-ethernet.md

 * The :method pseudo-header field SHALL be "CONNECT".

-* The :protocol pseudo-header field SHALL be "connect-l2".
+* The :protocol pseudo-header field SHALL be "connect-ethernet".

 * The :authority pseudo-header field SHALL contain the authority of the IP proxy.